AB506 Resources for your House of Worship

 To whom is it applicable?

 All administrators, employees, and regular volunteers.
-A “regular volunteer” is someone who is 18 years of age or older and who has direct contact with, or supervision of, children for more than 16 hours per month or 32 hours per year.
+A “regular volunteer” is someone who is 18 years of age or older and who has direct contact with or supervision of children for more than 16 hours per month or 32 hours per year.
 However, the best practice across the board is to require every administrator, employee, and volunteer who wears your name tag to complete training and background check requirements, regardless of role and how many hours they spend with youth/children.

 What actions does it require?

 New Training Requirement: All administrators, employees, and regular volunteers of youth service organizations are required to complete child abuse and neglect reporting training.
 AB506 notes that organizations may utilize the mandated reporter training provided by the Office of Child Abuse Prevention in the State Department of Social Services.
 This training does not have an online record-keeping option.
 This will have to be done manually.
+Learn more about the free training through CA.

 New Background Check Requirement: Unfortunately, even if you are presently using a background check service other than Live Scan, the AB506 bill specifically requires a Live Scan background check.